-In some cases, an entity may accept a lower price than what is stated in the contract.
+In some cases, an entity may accept a lower price than what was originally stated in the contract.
 This situation could occur because the entity wants to encourage the customer to keep making purchases, because the entity is trying to gain market share, or because the customer has expressed dissatisfaction with the goods.
 This lower price is a common form of variable consideration known as a price concession.
 This article explains how to account for price concessions based on the customer’s expectation and the specific facts and circumstances of the transaction.
-The article also provides specific examples for different price concession scenarios, and it outlines the differences between price concessions under Accounting Standards Codification (ASC) 605 and ASC 606.
+The article also provides illustrations for different price concession scenarios as well as real-company examples of how this accounting standard has been put into practice.

 Whereas other forms of variable consideration may be explicitly stated in the contract, price concessions are frequently implied or assumed.
 ASC 606-10-32-7 outlines two price concession scenarios that constitute variable consideration: (1) the customer expects a price concession and (2) the facts and circumstances indicate that the entity intends to offer a price concession.

 Under the first scenario, the customer could expect that the entity will accept less consideration than the price in the contract because of the entity’s “customary business practices, published policies, or specific statements” (ASC 606-10-32-7a).